scrapinghub/web-poet/docs/intro/overrides.rst

         def to_item(self) -> SimilarProduct:
             ...  # more specific parsing

-See the next :ref:`retrieving-overrides` section observe what are the actual :class:`~.ApplyRule` that were created by the ``@handle_urls`` decorators.
+See the next :ref:`retrieving-overrides` section to observe what are the actual :class:`~.ApplyRule` that were created by the ``@handle_urls`` decorators.